ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

     When skipping is disabled, ClickHouse throws an exception.

-    When skipping is enabled, ClickHouse returns a partial answer and doesn't report about problems with nodes availability.
+    When skipping is enabled, ClickHouse returns a partial answer and doesn't report about issues with nodes availability.

 Possible values: